abudaan/qambi/developments.md

 #####7.
 GUI components

-The key editor, the waveform editor and a score editor.
+The key editor, the waveform editor and the score editor.
 All GUI components will have the option to run headless, which means that you can use helper functions to generate your own GUI component.
 For instance an iterator function that helps you to generate a grid for your key editor: `getNextGridLine()`, `getPlayheadPostionAtX()`, and so on.

 Not yet implemented in qambi.

 #####8. utilities

-This category contains any type of functionality that you may find handy in the codebase.
+This category contains any type of functionality that you may find handy.
 Currently there are for instance utility functions for loading files, decoding audio data, converting data from base64 to binary and so on.

 Current modules: Note, Polyfill and Util (a collection of non-related utilities).

 ####native vs web

-You can use web technologies to create native apps and vice versa, use native technologies to create web apps.
-However when it comes to applications that rely on performance such as running complex waveshaping algorithms, native code still holds the best cards.
+The border between web and native apps has become a bit blurry: you can use web technologies to create native apps and vice versa, use native technologies to create web apps.
+However when it comes to applications that rely on performance such as running complex waveshaping algorithms, native code holds the best cards.

 There are 2 main lines of development that allow native code to run in a browser:

 - asm.js (Mozilla)
 - PNaCL (Google)

-Both technologies run native code in the browser about 1,5 to 2 times slower compared to running directly on the OS.
+Both technologies run native code about 1,5 to 2 times slower compared to running the code directly on the OS (this is *very* fast).

 Asm.js is a subset of javascript and therefor it runs in any browser.
 PNaCL (Portable Native Client) is a bitcode executable that runs inside Chrome's native client (NaCL).
 NaCL is enabled by default since Chrome 31 but it only works in the desktop version of the browser.